 “Jesus did not have any family in Jerusalem, and so there was no possibility of a family tomb in which to lay him or family members to do the requisite work of burial … [H]is followers had all fled the scene, so they could not do the job.
 The Romans were not about to do it … That leaves only one choice.
 If the followers of Jesus knew that he “had” to be buried in a tomb–since otherwise there could be no story about the tomb being empty–and they had to invent a story that described this burial, then the only ones who could possibly do the deed were the Jewish authorities themselves.”

-One thing I disagree with on Ehrman here, though, is that there is no reason to think that the account of the Sanhedrin burying Jesus in Acts was necessary for the empty tomb.
+One thing I do disagree with on Ehrman here, however, is that there is no reason to think that the account of the Sanhedrin burying Jesus in Acts was necessary for the empty tomb.
 As I have already discussed, the passage in Acts does not even have to be taken as supporting a rock-hewn tomb.
-The passage can be equally read as implying a ground burial in a grave, and a cross-reading of potter’s field in Matthew even supports this interpretation.
+The passage can be equally read as implying a ground burial in a grave.
 Moreover, the passage in Acts doesn’t even make mention of the empty tomb being discovered, and so there is little reason to think that the pre-Lucan source reflects the empty tomb tradition, which is otherwise not seen until Mark.
 I am also inclined to think that the story reported in this pre-Lucan source may very well have not been invented.
 Following Magness’ research, the Sanhedrin may have quite likely buried Jesus in a trench grave, and this is what was claimed in the earliest traditions.

 What I do agree with on Ehrman (pg.
 154), however, is that when comparing the pre-Lucan source to the Gospel accounts of Joseph of Arimathea’s burial, “It would make sense that this was the older tradition of the two.”
 I also agree with Ehrman (pg.
 155) that this tradition may lie “behind 1 Corinthians 15:4 as well.”
 For the next stage of this analysis, therefore, I will turn to what Ehrman has to say about why Paul probably did not think that Joseph buried Jesus, when he discusses the resurrection in his letters.